solid-contrib/specification-tests/README.md

   * `td:approved` - test has gone through the review process and was approved.
   * `td:rejected` - test has gone through the review process and was rejected.
   * `td:onhold` - test had already gone through the review process, but the results of the review need to be re-assessed due to new input.
-* The capabilities the test subject needs to support to be able to run the test case `td:preCondition`.
-The intention is to encode this information properly, but at present it is a simple list of keywords which are matched against the values of `solid-test:features` in the subject description found in `test-subjects.ttl`:
-  * `authentication`
-  * `acl` - either WAC or ACP supported
-  * `wac-allow-public` - supports the public permission group in the `WAC-Allow` header
 * A link to the script that defines the test case `spec:testScript` - note that the URL provided is normally mapped to the local file system in the test harness configuration file.